In what was dubbed Clemson's biggest matchup yet, NC State no match for Tigers

-CLEMSON — It was dubbed as one of the most captivating ACC matchups of the week, a showdown between two ranked, undefeated teams who do not particularly seem to like one another.
+CLEMSON — It was dubbed as one of the most captivating matchups of the week, a showdown between two top 20, undefeated teams who do not particularly seem to like each other.

-Freshman quarterback Trevor Lawrence, who caught his breath over the bye week with a relaxing fishing trip back home, lit up the Wolfpack's defense for 26-39 passing with 308 yards and a touchdown to prove he is becoming more and more comfortable leading this Clemson offense.
-His partner in crime, Tee Higgins, had eight catches for 119 yards and a touchdown, and their sidekick, Travis Etienne, casually picked up a trio of touchdowns effortlessly.
+Freshman quarterback Trevor Lawrence, who caught his breath over the bye week and relaxed with his fishing pole, lit up the Wolfpack's defense with a 26-for-39 performance with 308 yards and a touchdown to prove he is becoming more and more comfortable leading the offense.
+His partner in crime, Tee Higgins, had eight catches for 119 yards and a touchdown, and their sidekick, Travis Etienne, casually picked up a trio of touchdowns.

 A week after its bye, it appears Clemson is ready to play its best football.
-And it couldn't come at a better time for Dabo Swinney's squad.
+And it couldn't come at a better time for head coach Dabo Swinney's squad.

+"I really sensed that we were going to play a great game.
+I really was just trying to keep them loose because I think they really wanted to play this game like, Monday," Swinney said.

+"I thought we were going to play a heck of a game," Doeren said.
+"And we didn't."

 What went right